draconisPW/PWMAngband/docs/hacking/how-it-works.rst

 over time, dealing poison/cut damage, applying hunger, regeneration, ticking down timed effects, consuming light fuel, and applying a litany of spell effects that happen 'at random' from the player's point of view.

+Dungeon Generation
+******************

+prepare_next_level() in generate.c controls the process of generating or loading a level.
+To signal that run_game_loop() in game-world.c should call prepare_next_level(), game logic calls dungeon_change_level() in player-util.c to set the necessary data in the player structure.
+When a level change happens by traversing a staircase, some other data in the player structure is set to indicate what should be done to connect stairs.
+That doesn't happen in dungeon_change_level() and is instead set directly, currently in do_cmd_go_up() and do_cmd_go_down() in cmd-cave.c.

+With the default for non-persistent levels, loading only happens when returning to the town or when returning from a single combat arena.
+The code and global data for handling stored levels is in gen-chunk.c.

+When a new level is needed, prepare_next_level() calls cave_generate(), also in generate.c.
+That initializes a global bit of state, a dun_data structure called dun declared in generate.h, for passing a lot of the details needed when generating a level.
+It then selects a level profile via choose_profile() in generate.c.
+The level profile controls the layout of the level.
+The available level profiles are those listed in list-dun-profiles.h and several aspects of each profile are configured at runtime from the contents of lib/gamedata/dungeon_profile.txt.
+With a profile selected, cave_generate() uses the profile's builder function pointer to attempt to layout the new level.
+Those function pointers are initialized when list-dun-profiles.h is included in generate.c.
+The level layout functions all have names with the name of the profile followed by *_gen*, classic_gen() for classic levels as an example.
+Those functions are defined in gen-cave.c.

+Three of the level layout functions, classic_gen(), modified_gen(), and moria_gen() follow the same basic procedure.
+They divide the level into a grid of rectangular blocks where, in general, each block can only contain one room though a room could occupy many blocks.
+They then try to randomly place rooms in those blocks until some criteria is met.
+Room selection is configurable from lib/gamedata/dungeon_profile.txt and uses the predefined room types listed in list-rooms.h.
+When building a room, those level layout functions use the convenience function, room_build() from gen-room.c.
+That, in turn, calls the appropriate function to build the type of room chosen.
+The names of the room building functions have *build_* followed by the name of the room type, build_simple() for instance.
+Those functions are defined in gen-room.c.
+Once the rooms are built, there's an initial pass to connect them with corridors.
+That happens in gen-cave.c's do_traditional_tunneling().
+A second pass, to try and ensure connectedness though vault areas can disrupt that, is then done with ensure_connectedness().
+At that point, most other features (mineral veins, staircases, objects, and monsters) are added.
+Some features will have already been added through some of the types of rooms.

+The other layout functions are more of a grab bag.
+They are all in gen-cave.c.
+Many of them have portions that are caverns or labyrinths.
+Those are generated using cavern_chunk() or labyrinth_chunk(), respectively, in gen-cave.c.